clungzta/rsync_ros/README.md

-#rsync_actionlib
+#rsync_ros
 ##Description
 A ROS [actionlib](http://wiki.ros.org/actionlib) server for [Rsync](https://en.wikipedia.org/wiki/Rsync).

-[Rsync](https://en.wikipedia.org/wiki/Rsync) is the de-facto standard on unix-like systems for syncing files and folders from one location to another (either the local machine or a remote machine through ssh).
+[Rsync](http://linux.die.net/man/1/rsync) is a utllity for file syncronisation and file transfer between multuple locations.
+Rsync is typically used to synchronize files and directories between two different systems over SSH, connecting as a user to a remote-host.
+See [https://en.wikipedia.org/wiki/Rsync](https://en.wikipedia.org/wiki/Rsync) for information.

+This package brings Rsync functionallity to the ROS.
+With the intent of bringing file transfer (move, copy) and syncronisation operations in the form of an actionlib API.
+This API makes it convenient to transfer a file (e.g. a logfile or bagfile) from one machine to another.

+##Potential Use Cases
+An rsync action goal may be sent when a robot has reached a certain state (e.g. using [smach](http://wiki.ros.org/smach)) or when a sensor threshold is reached.
+A a file (e.g. a logfile or bagfile) containg data recorded prior to the event could be then tranfered to a fileserver for storage.

 server_node.py is an ActionServer.
-The ActionServer node calls Rsync through [subprocess Popen](https://docs.python.org/2/library/subprocess.html#popen-constructor) when it recives a ROS action goal.
-The ActionServer returns a flag result upon completion of the transfer.
+The node calls Rsync through [subprocess Popen](https://docs.python.org/2/library/subprocess.html#popen-constructor) when it recives a ROS action goal.
+The actionServer provides feedback on the current transfer percentage and data throughput, returning a flag result upon completion of the transfer.

 The server passes all arguments listed in rsync_args to Rsync.
 See the available arguments [here](http://linux.die.net/man/1/rsync).